-Depression is a mental health illness that can effect people in different ways.
+Depression can effect people in different ways.
 It is normal to feel down once in a while, but if you are low most days, then you may have depression.

 Feeling depressed is not a sign of weakness.
 If left untreated, it can develop into a serious mental health problem.
 Fortunately, it is also treatable.
 There’s no need to suffer with depression - proven treatment exists and your mood can improve with medicine, psychological therapy, and simple changes to your lifestyle.